 Spark Lafayette-West Lafayette began through connections with city leaders, made by Indianapolis-based developer Craig VonDeylen of Deylen and Blackline and by Eric Lucas of MKSK Studios.
 The cities then invited our Spark team to engage with the community and stakeholders, and to design and test ideas for programming in the summer and fall of 2017.

-We scheduled programming from local artists in Chase Plaza in Lafayette on Tuesdays, and at a location where construction cut off a street to through traffic in front of Grey House coffee shop in West Lafayette.
-This happened on Thursdays.
-This programming ended Oct.
-31, 2018.
+We scheduled programming with local artists in Chase Plaza in Lafayette on Tuesdays, and at a location where construction cut off a street to thru traffic in front of Greyhouse coffee shop in West Lafayette on Thursdays.
+The Spark team finished programming on Oct.
+31, 2017.
 More information on the weekly programming can be found here.
 All programs were free and open to the public.

 Visitors enjoyed interactive activities such as yoga, live music sing-a-longs, magic shows, medieval crafts, balloon animals, bike maintenance courses, beekeeping demos, and the Spark Placemaking postcard project.
-The postcard project offers people a free opportunity to color, fill out, and send out a postcard anywhere in the world.
-Local Lafayette artist, Stacy Bogan created two postcard images for Spark Lafayette-West Lafayette, that visitors of all ages have been enjoying filling out and sending.
-You can see them here and here
+The ongoing postcard project offered people a free opportunity to color and mail a postcard to anywhere in the world.
+Local Lafayette artist, Stacy Bogan, created two postcard images for Spark Lafayette-West Lafayette that visitors of all ages have enjoyed filling out and mailing.
+You can see the postcards here and here.

-The project has provided opportunities for residents and visitors to enjoy the great public spaces and businesses already in their cities, participate in creative activities, and to socialize with others as well as learn new things and enjoy new experiences.
+The project has provided opportunities for residents and visitors to enjoy the great public spaces and businesses already in their cities; to participate in creative activities; and to socialize with others as well as enjoy new experiences.